gesandovalr/hashicorp-vault-raft-iac/README.md

 # Terraform and pipeline

-This was done using GITLAB and KVM in a lab environment so please adjust your terraform template and pipeline.
+This was done using GITLAB and KVM in a lab environment so please adjust your terraform template and pipeline configurations.

 # Main Playbook